 The message of this episode remains quite clear, even if some reluctance continues after two thousand years - the water of baptism cannot be withheld from those who believe in Jesus as the Christ, the Son of God.
-The gift of the Holy Spirit is not from our hands or limited by our strictures, but flows graciously from God.
+The gift of the Holy Spirit is not from our hands or limited by our shortcomings, but flows graciously from God.
 Neither can the loaf or the cup be withheld from those who live secure in the forgiveness of sins given through the death and resurrection of Christ Jesus, for indeed it is Christ who has been ordained as the judge of the living and the dead.
 In Christ there is no more 'they', no more 'them and us' for we are bound together as one through the loving grace of God.
-All thanks and praise be to God for the gift of redemption in His Son Jesus Christ our Lord, and for the life-giving Holy Spirit.
+So come to the table, all you who know that whatever your background, whatever the path or journey that brings you here, you are also covered and included by the redeeming gift of Christ's death and resurrection.
+Come, share the bread of life that he offers, and be once again renewed.